10 August 2019

 This room is definitely a small one, and only runs 45 minutes with extra time given to complete.
 Due to the size and linear nature, I would say this room is best suited for two people.
 We tackled it as a team of three and that felt to be too many people at times.
 It’s advertised as suitable for five, but I can’t imagine how crammed and chaotic it would get with that many people.

 It’s great to see a well done challenge for a team of 2 though, there aren’t enough rooms suitable for couples in London and this one is a brilliant addition.
 If all the tech had worked correctly, and the clue system was easier to access, this would be one of the very few rooms I’d be happy to give a full rating.
-As it stands when we played it, I’m giving it five out of six rainbow sloths for the issues we encountered.
+As it stands when we played it, I’m giving it four stars for the issues we encountered.

 Still, I can only recommend this room for couples or a pair of friends or relatives, it was great fun and a very thought out story that worked on its own without needing any explanation or a plethora of clues.
 Very well done room and I’m glad I got to play it!